 For nearly three decades, our company has been at the forefront of the response to the hepatitis C virus (HCV) epidemic.
-We are dedicated to applying our scientific expertise, resources and global reach to deliver health care solutions that support people living with HCV worldwide.
+We are dedicated to applying our scientific expertise, resources and global reach to the development and delivery of health care solutions that support people living with HCV worldwide.

 Our scientists have been engaged in research to address HCV infection since the discovery of the virus in the late 1980s, and we continue to work to advance scientific understanding of this significant global public health epidemic.

 - In 1998, the first combination therapy developed by our scientists for chronic HCV, interferon α-2b+ribavirin, was approved.
 We also launched boceprevir, one of the first direct-acting antiviral medicines against HCV, in 2011.

 - In January 2016, ZEPATIER™ (elbasvir and grazoprevir)—a once-daily, fixed-dose combination tablet for the treatment of adult patients with chronic HCV—received regulatory approval from the U.S. Food and Drug Administration (FDA) and Health Canada for specified HCV genotypes.
-ZEPATIER has also been approved in the European Union, Switzerland, Israel and Saudi Arabia.
-Regulatory applications are under review in numerous other markets, including Japan.
+Since that time, ZEPATIER has been approved in the 28 European Union member countries and in more than a dozen additional countries around the world.

-- The clinical development program for ZEPATIER enrolled diverse groups of patients with chronic HCV infection, including patients who had failed certain prior therapies, and patients with significant co-morbidities and health complications such as severe renal impairment, compensated cirrhosis, and HIV co-infection, as well as those on opioid agonist therapy
+The clinical development program for ZEPATIER enrolled diverse groups of patients with chronic HCV infection, including patients who had failed certain prior therapies and patients with significant comorbidities and health complications such as severe renal impairment, compensated cirrhosis, and HIV co-infection.

 In many developing countries, the spread of HCV is facilitated by unsafe medical practices, such as the reuse of needles and syringes by medical practitioners.
 The use and misuse of intravenous drugs is also a major route for HCV transmission.1 Health systems in many of the countries most impacted by HCV are poorly equipped to widely diagnose HCV and to deliver care and treatment for those with the virus.2